Stained Glass Cake

 This post may contain affiliate links.
 See my disclosure policy.

-This stained glass cake is like a Jello cake—but we didn’t use Jello here.
-Save that for my Jello whip recipe.
-Instead, I used agar agar powder, which gives that same gelatin-like texture without the sugar, carbs, or animal products.
-If you’ve made my raindrop cakes before, this is a similar concept, just with a bit more flair and color.
+I originally made this as my keto version of the classic broken glass Jello cake, but I didn’t use Jello here (save that for my Jello whip recipe).
+Instead, I used agar agar powder, which gives that same gelatin-like set without the sugar, carbs, or animal products.
+If you’ve made my raindrop cakes before, this is a similar concept, just with a lot more color and flair.
+I wanted a dessert that looked impressive but stayed completely clean on macros, and this is what I came up with.

 Close-up of three vibrant stained glass cake slices showing clear layers of gelatin and cream.